 Browsers display the contents of headings in different sizes.
 The exact size at which each browser shows the heading can vary slightly.
 Users can also adjust the size of the text in their browser.

 // the 'h' inside the tag should be in small case only. <h1>Heading1</h1> <h2>Heading2</h2> . . . <h6>Heading6</h6>

 - Search Engines use headings for indexing the structure and organizing the content of the webpage.

 - Headings are used for highlighting important topics.

 - They provide valuable information and tell us about the structure of the document.

-The Horizontal rule in HTML: The <hr> tag which stands for the horizontal rule is used to define a thematic break in an HTML page.
-The <hr> tag is an empty tag, and it does not require an end tag.
+Horizontal rule: The <hr> tag which stands for the horizontal rule is used to define a thematic break in an HTML page.
+The <hr> tag is an empty tag, and it does not require any end tag.
 It is basically used to separate content.
-Please refer to the HTML <hr> Tag article for further details.
+Please refer to the HTML <hr> Tag article for more detailed information.